-1. Units in investment funds (investment funds and open-ended investment companies) pursuant to § 71 (1) InvFG 2011 that fulfil the requirements of Directive 2009/65/EC (UCITS) may together with the investment funds specified in the following item 2 make up no more than 10% of the fund assets in total, provided that the target funds themselves do not invest more than 10% of their fund assets in units of other investment funds.
+1. Units in investment funds (investment funds and open-ended investment companies) pursuant to § 71 (1) InvFG 2011 that fulfil the requirements of Directive 2009/65/EC (UCITS) may make up no more than 20% of the fund assets per individual issue and up to 100% of the fund assets in aggregate total, provided that the target funds themselves do not invest more than 10% of their fund assets in units of other investment funds.

-2. Units in investment funds pursuant to \$71 (2) InvFG 2011 that do not meet the requirements of Directive 2009/65/EC (UCI) and whose sole purpose is may make up a maximum of 10% of the fund assets in total together with the investment funds described in the previous item 1, provided that a) These target funds do not invest more than 10% of their fund assets in units in other investment funds, and b) These are approved under legal regulations that place them under regulatory supervision that in the opinion of the Austrian Financial Market Authority is equivalent to that prescribed by Community law and there is sufficient certainty of collaboration between the authorities, and c) The protection afforded to the unit-holders is equivalent to that afforded to unit-holders of investment funds that meet the requirements of Directive 2009/65/EC (UCITS), and that are in particular equivalent to the requirements of Directive 2009/65/EC in terms of regulations for asset segregation, the acceptance of loans, the granting of loans, and the uncovered selling of transferable securities and money market instruments, and d) Semi-annual and annual reports are published on the activities of the investment fund, and these reports provide a clear view of the assets, liabilities, earnings, and transactions in the reporting period.
+2. Units in investment funds pursuant to \$71 (2) InvFG 2011 that do not meet the requirements of Directive 2009/65/EC (UCI) and whose sole purpose is may comprise up to 20% per individual issue but no more than 30% of the fund assets in aggregate total, provided that a) These target funds do not invest more than 10% of their fund assets in units in other investment funds, and b) These are approved under legal regulations that place them under regulatory supervision that in the opinion of the Austrian Financial Market Authority is equivalent to that prescribed by Community law and there is sufficient certainty of collaboration between the authorities, and c) The protection afforded to the unit-holders is equivalent to that afforded to unit-holders of investment funds that meet the requirements of Directive 2009/65/EC (UCITS), and that are in particular equivalent to the requirements of Directive 2009/65/EC in terms of regulations for asset segregation, the acceptance of loans, the granting of loans, and the uncovered selling of transferable securities and money market instruments, and d) Semi-annual and annual reports are published on the activities of the investment fund, and these reports provide a clear view of the assets, liabilities, earnings, and transactions in the reporting period.